UnasZole/bible-scraper/README.md

 Examples :

 - Scrape the full bible of André Chouraqui, applying transformations to integrate deuterocanonical additions in the catholic way, outputting an OSIS XML file with corrected French typography : \
-  `./run.sh scrape -s ChouraquiAggregated -i Catholic --fullBible -w OSIS -o andreChouraqui.xml --typographyFixer FRENCH`
+  `./run.sh scrape -s ChouraquiAggregated -i Catholic --fullBible -w OSIS -o outChouraqui/ --typographyFixer FRENCH`
 - Extract the book of Genesis from recatho.com's "Glaire et Vigouroux" bible using an embedded generic scraper, outputting USFM files in a given folder : \
-`./run.sh scrape -s Generic -i Recatho -i glaire-et-vigouroux -b Gen -w USFM -o outGlaireVigouroux/`
+`./run.sh scrape -s Generic -i Fr_Multi_Recatho -i glaire-et-vigouroux -b Gen -w USFM -o outGlaireVigouroux/`
 - Extract Revelation 1 from a custom website using the generic scraper, and output in USFM on your terminal's STDOUT (usually to test your custom scraper) : \
 `./run.sh scrape -s Generic -i path/to/custom/scraperconfig.yaml -b Rev -c 1 -w USFM`